Skip to Main Content

 Obtaining Paperpile

-Paperpile works within the Chrome web browser, so as long as you already have that on your device, you don't need to download anything to use Paperpile.
-University PCs already have Chrome installed.
+Paperpile works within the Chrome web browser, so as long as you already have that on your device, you don't need to download anything to use Paperpile (unless you want to use the Word plugin).
+University PCs already have Chrome installed and also have the Word plugin installed.

 Paperpile also has mobile apps available for iOS and Android, which you sign into using your Paperpile account once signed up as above.
 Search in the respective app store for 'paperpile' to find and install the free app.